Coyote

 What are the symptoms of canine distemper?

-Both wild and domestic animals with canine distemper can exhibit a wide range of symptoms, depending on the stage of disease and the host and age of the species.
+Both wild and domestic animals with canine distemper can exhibit a wide range of symptoms, which can depend on the stage of disease, the host's age and the species of the host.
 Possible symptoms generally begin approximately 2 weeks after infection and can include difficulty breathing, coughing, sneezing, discharge from eyes or nose, diarrhea, lethargy, weakness, and later, neurologic signs such as seizures, “chewing fits" (snapping jaw), or loss of fear (especially towards people).
 Additionally, some animals may have a thicker skin on the nose or feet.
 Canine distemper is 100% fatal in younger animals and all skunks.

 How is canine distemper spread?

 Transmission can occur through direct contact with infected animals or carcasses, as well as indirectly by inhaling aerosolized particles in an infected animal's urine, feces, secretions (i.e., discharge or vomit), or respiratory droplets.
-Contaminated food sources can contribute to transmission in wildlife populations congregating around human food sources like pet food left outside or unsecure trash cans or dumpsters.
+Humans can unintentionally aid in the spread of the disease when creating accidental wildlife food sources, like pet food being left outside or unsecure trash cans or dumpsters.
+This is because the virus is more likely to spread when animals are congregated together.

 How is canine distemper diagnosed?

 Canine distemper is preliminarily diagnosed through clinical signs and confirmed with a range of tests.
 For live animals, diagnosis is confirmed by a PCR of nasal or ocular swabs.
-For tissue samples collected during a necropsy, such as lung, bladder, liver, kidney, and brain samples, diagnosis is confirmed via histopathology, antibody tests, or PCR.
+For deceased animals, tissue samples are collected during a necropsy from places like the lungs, bladder, liver, kidneys and brain, and diagnosis is confirmed via histopathology, antibody tests, or PCR.

 *Note: Carcasses submitted through Kentucky Fish and Wildlife should/will be tested for rabies first, then canine distemper if rabies is negative.
 Human exposure cases are submitted directly to the public health lab and will only be tested for rabies.